captainGeech42/ctf-writeups/google2020/writeonly/README.md

 ## Writing the exploit

-I initially tried to do this a few differnt ways:
+I initially tried to do this a few different ways:

 * Write shellcode to an unused chunk of .bss, apply execute permissions with `mprotect`, and hijack the saved `rip` value from the `sleep(1)` call on L124 (this was a very dumb idea)
 * Then, I tried to overwrite a function in .text that isn't being used (since it's already marked as executable memory), and hijack the saved `rip` again (less dumb but still not very smart)
 * Finally, I overwrote the beginning of the `while (1)` loop on L114 to take advantage of the existing control flow for shellcode execution (good enough; detailed below)

 Another syscall that was crucial for writing this exploit is `lseek`.
-If you are unfamiliar, `lseek` allows you to move the cursor for a file to an arbitrary position.
-In this case, since we are accessing the proc/mem file (which is a special file used by the kernel to map the entire virtual memory space for a process), we need to use `lseek` to control what address we are writing to.
+In case you are unfamiliar, `lseek` allows you to move the cursor for a file to an arbitrary position.
+In this case, since we are accessing the proc/mem file (which is a special file used by the kernel to map the entire virtual memory space for a process), we need to use `lseek` to control which starting address to write to.

 With this newfound knowledge in hand, I wrote an exploit that did the following: